strimzi/strimzi-kafka-operator/HACKING.md

 # Building barnabas

 Barnabas is using `make` as its main build system.
-Our make build supports several different targets mainly for building and pushing docker images.
+Our make build supports several different targets mainly for building and pushing Docker images.

 <!-- TOC depthFrom:2 -->